gbarnier/gbarnier.github.io/_pages/skills.md

 <h4>2. <a name="skill2">Ability to become an expert</a></h4>
 <p class="paragraph-wide">
 I enjoy tackling new quantitative and technical problems that have practical applications.
 To achieve my goals, I fully commit to become the best I can be.
 My detailed-oriented mindset and competitiveness drive me to go in depth on all topics/activities that I focus on.
-From research problems to trail-running races, I enjoy the training and preparation that may lead to a success.
+From research problems to trail-running races, I enjoy the training and preparation that may lead to success.
 </p>

 <h4>3. <a name="skill3">Not being scared when nothing works</a></h4>